Point Defiance Park: Features and recreation

-Formal Gardens
+Gardens

-The gardens remain today.
-Visitors find a Japanese Garden, Rose Garden, and Dahlia gardens surrounding the former superintendent's home.
-The home was built in 1898 in the year of the Yukon Gold Rush.
-The gardens are located near the park's main entrance on the approach to the Zoo & Aquarium.
-It is sited on a bluff looking down on a waterfront containing the boathouse, Anthony's Restaurant and Washington State Ferry landing providing access to Vashon Island.
+Point Defiance Park has a Japanese Garden, Rose Garden, and dahlia gardens surrounding the former superintendent's home, which was built in 1898 during the Yukon Gold Rush.
+The gardens are sited on a bluff looking down on a waterfront containing the boathouse, Anthony's Restaurant, and state ferry terminal.
 Other public gardens on site include the Native Plant, Herb, Fuchsia, and Iris gardens.